Upgrades to get the most out of your gaming PC

 Follow these steps for the best gaming PC upgrades to get the most out of your hardware:

-If you’re having difficulty loading pages, live streaming, or switching among applications, one gaming PC upgrade to consider is increasing or replacing your computer memory (RAM).
-RAM stores data that is currently being used.
-Many games store textures and maps in RAM.
+The first gaming PC upgrade to consider is increasing or replacing your computer memory (RAM).
+RAM temporarily holds data that is currently being used by computer applications, with games using it to store textures and maps

 Most factory-built computers have slots to add more memory modules.
 If there isn’t room for more modules, you can replace existing memory with larger-capacity modules.

-The Crucial® Advisor™ tool or System Scanner tool can tell you which memory modules are compatible with your computer.
+The Crucial® System Selector or System Scanner can tell you which memory modules are compatible with your computer.

-The Crucial® Advisor™ tool or System Scanner tool can tell you which SSDs are compatible with your computer.
+The Crucial® System Selector or System Scanner can tell you which SSDs are compatible with your computer.

-Another way to give your PC gaming a boost is to upgrade your peripherals.
-If you’re using an older monitor, a new one can improve visibility in games.
+Another way to give your gaming PC a boost is to upgrade your peripherals.
+If you’re using an older monitor, a new one can improve the graphic display of your favorite games.

-A gaming mouse and keyboard can make a big difference in your play.
+A gaming mouse and keyboard can make a big difference in your play as well.
 If you’re using a standard mouse and keyboard, upgrading to gaming-specific tools can enhance your play.